 Placement of the T-bone or porterhouse is crucial.
 Both cuts are made up of a strip steak on one side of the bone and a filet on the other.
 Because the strip contains more fat than the filet, it will cook slower.
 When you place the steak on the indirect side of the grill, be sure to keep the filet side furthest from the heat or it will dry out.

 Notice the marbling in the strip is much greater than that of the lean filet.

 - Grill Steak

-Using a dependable leave in meat thermometer, allow your steak to cook to an internal temperature of between 123 and 125 degrees F. for a perfect medium rare finished steak.
+Using a dependable leave in meat thermometer (like the Thermoworks Signals or the ThermoWorks Smoke X4 RF), allow your steak to cook to an internal temperature of between 123 and 125 degrees F. for a perfect medium rare finished steak.